Critical Issues Identification

 Normandeau’s biologists provide services to avoid and minimize impacts to rare insects, including dragonflies, tiger beetles, moths, and butterflies.
 These services include habitat assessment, direct surveys, minimization and mitigation planning, and monitoring mitigation outcomes.
 Because some insect species are wholly dependent on specific plant species, Normandeau’s biologists are skilled in species-specific host plant identification and coordinate with our staff botanists for habitat assessments if needed.
 Surveys may involve observation, collection, and photographic documentation to verify species presence, as appropriate.

 Normandeau conducts surveys and research on a wide variety of amphibian and reptile species, from the northern black racer in New Hampshire to indigo snake in Florida.
 Our experience includes call surveys for frogs and toads, active searching surveys for presence/absence of a wide variety of snakes and turtles, trapping and telemetry studies for turtles, and habitat assessments for all species.
-Normandeau’s biologists have the qualifications to receive state handling permits as required to survey for and handle a wide variety of state-listed amphibian and reptiles, and are qualified by the USFWS to survey to for and handle gopher tortoises in Florida.
+Normandeau’s biologists have the qualifications to receive state handling permits as required to survey for and handle a wide variety of state-listed amphibian and reptiles, including well-qualified FWC Authorized Agents to perform all aspects of gopher tortoise permitting and relocation in Florida.
 Additionally, Normandeau’s biologists and wetland scientists have extensive experience conducting vernal pool assessments and identifying the amphibian egg masses present, including blue spotted salamander and wood frog.